 The results of the phase 2 clinical trial found tegoprubart to be safe and well-tolerated in people living with ALS.
 They also found that the drug hit the target pathways within the body, with some ALS biomarkers (biological signals of the disease) being reduced.
 You can read more here.

 The Phase 1 trial enrolled 8 participants and its primary outcome was safety and tolerability.
 The trial showed that all participants tolerated all dose levels.
 The pharmacokinetics (how it is processed in the body) of the drug was found to be as the researchers predicted.
 You can read more about the results of the trial here.

-The Phase 2a trial is recruiting 54 MND patients to take part in the open-label, multidose study in the US.
-Participants will receive one of three increasing intravenous doses of AT-1501 once every two weeks for 11 weeks.
-Investigators will continue to monitor them for safety and tolerability for another eight weeks (19 weeks in total).
+The Phase 2a trial recruited 54 MND patients to take part in the open-label, multidose study in the US.
+Participants received one of three increasing intravenous doses of AT-1501 once every two weeks for 11 weeks.
+Investigators continued to monitor them for safety and tolerability for another eight weeks (19 weeks in total).
 You can find out more about the trial here.

 The topline results of the trial found that tegoprubart was well-tolerated.
 The trial also found that the drug demonstrated dose dependent target engagement and inflammatory biomarkers associated with ALS were observed and reduced.

 Last updated: 21/12/2022